Winter storm moves up East Coast

 A motorist was killed Saturday when his car struck a patch of ice on a bridge and he lost control of his vehicle.
 Authorities said inclement weather and excessive speed contributed to the accident.

 The storm had knocked out power to more than 10,000 customers across metro Atlanta by early Saturday, Georgia Power said.

-CNN affiliate WSB reported that by 3 p.m.
-Saturday, more than 3,500 Georgia Power customers statewide were without power, as were 1,500 Georgia EMC customers.
+All but a few hundred homes and businesses saw their power restored by Sunday afternoon.

 Florida